FCS, fluorescence lifetime correlation spectroscopy (FLCS)

-Fluorescence-correlation-spectroscopy is a highly sensitive optical measurement method.
-Fluctuations in the fluorescence emission intensity over time are recorded, which are caused by individual fluorophores that pass through the detection volume.
-With FCS, among other things, diffusion constants, concentrations and bonds between different diffusing species can be determined.
+Fluorescence-correlation-spectroscopy is a highly sensitive, time-resolved optical measurement method that can be used to study the mobility of fluorescent particles and molecular interactions.
+The widely used measurement method is based on a confocal microscope and reveals interesting biochemical parameters.
+During measurement fluctuations in the fluorescence emission intensity over time are recorded, which are caused by individual fluorophores that pass through the detection volume.
+With FCS, the size or shape of particles, diffusion constants, concentrations, and bonds between different diffusing species can be determined.

 A combination of the time-correlated single photon counting (TCSPC) with the above-mentioned classic fluorescence correlation spectroscopy is called fluorescence lifetime correlation spectroscopy (FLCS).
 With this method, the time-resolved detection of fluorescence is used to separate the contribution of different processes to the measurement signal.
 The time resolution is in the picosecond range, which means that high-performance TDCs or ADCs are the best choices for data acquisition for such applications.

 You might also be interested in this article about FLIM.